Chiltern Main Line: Rejuvenation

 With the sectorisation of British Rail in the mid-1980s, operations south of Banbury fell under the control of Network SouthEast in 1986, under the Thames & Chiltern sub-sector; this was split later into two constituent parts.
 In 1987, a new station was opened at Haddenham & Thame Parkway.
 Birmingham Snow Hill reopened in 1987, on a much smaller scale than the original, beneath a multi-storey car park; its tunnel was reinstated and new platforms added to the through lines at Moor Street, where the terminus was taken out of use.
 Leamington/Stratford services were diverted to Snow Hill.

 The opening of the extension of the parallel M40 motorway from Oxford to Birmingham in 1991 spawned development in towns along the northern section of the route, notably Bicester, Banbury, Leamington Spa and Warwick.
 This generated additional patronage for train services in the corridor.

 Between 1988 and 1992, British Rail used the Chiltern Line as a test bed for total route modernisation; this included resignalling from Marylebone to Aynho Junction, and both Marylebone to Aylesbury routes, from the new Marylebone Integrated Control Centre, with full Automatic Train Protection provided.
 The track was renewed and Marylebone was refurbished.
 Much of this work was funded by selling part of Marylebone for development, which meant that the station lost two of its platforms; the central cab road at Marylebone was removed and two replacement platforms inserted in its place.

-New Turbo trains were introduced in 1991, replacing the ageing 1960s diesels.
+New Networker Turbo trains were introduced in 1991, replacing the ageing 1960s diesels.
 These improved passenger comfort and enabled journey times to be reduced; frequencies were increased, with an hourly stopping service to/from High Wycombe and hourly semi-fast service to/from Banbury.
 In 1993, Marylebone-Banbury services were extended to Snow Hill, calling at Leamington Spa, Warwick, Solihull and Moor Street, initially on a two-hourly frequency; these were increased to hourly in the following year.
 In 1995, the Jewellery Line was reopened, to allow Worcester line services to be diverted from New Street to Snow Hill; this resulted in some of Chiltern's weekday peak-period services to be extended beyond Snow Hill, first to Stourbridge Junction and then to Kidderminster.

 Chiltern Railways era

-Upon railway privatisation in 1996, the Chiltern Railways franchise was won by M40 Trains, a consortium of a management buyout, Laing Rail (a subsidiary of construction company and PFI specialist John Laing plc) and venture capitalist 3i.
+Upon railway privatisation in 1996, the franchise to operate the network was won by M40 Trains, a consortium of a management buyout, Laing Rail (a subsidiary of construction company and PFI specialist John Laing plc) and venture capitalist 3i.
 In 1998, the line between Princes Risborough and Bicester North was redoubled by the company; this included the total reconstruction of Haddenham and Thame Parkway at platform level, with two side platforms instead of the single platform constructed in 1987, and a new down platform at Princes Risborough, together with the raising of the speed limit.
 Also in 1998, the first Class 168 Clubman trains, with a maximum speed of 100 mph, were introduced to reduce journey times.